MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.zh-CN/Skype/SfbServer/management-tools/call-quality-dashboard/deploy-0.md

 - Select MAX (StartTime) FROM CqdPartitionedStreamView

-- Select MIN (EndTime) FROM CqdPartitionedStreamView
+- 选择 MIN (EndTime) FROM CqdPartitionedStreamView

 - Select MAX (EndTime) FROM CqdPartitionedStreamView